CodeYourFuture/curriculum/content/js2/blocks/assembly/index.md

 Try re-running the code above with the additional log.
 What does this tell you?
 {{</note>}}

-To understand why this bug occurs, we need to introduce more concepts.
+To understand why this bug occurs, we need to explore more concepts.